kipcole9/tempo/README.md

 # Tempo

-A Date and Time library based upon conceptualizing time as intervals rather than instants.
+A Time library based upon conceptualizing time as intervals rather than instants.
+A blog of the ideas behind this library is at [https://kipcole9.github.io/tempo/](https://kipcole9.github.io/tempo/).

+There is nothing to see here yet, the current work is on implementing full suport for ISO8601 dates/times (both part 1 and part 2).

 ## Installation

+Tempo is not yet available for installation.

-Tempo can be installed by adding `tempo` to your list of dependencies in `mix.exs`:
+Tempo will be installable by adding `tempo` to your list of dependencies in `mix.exs`:

 ```elixir
 def deps do